 When Will You See These Insects?

-While there is no specific day when this may happen, there are some favorable conditions needed.
-Bright sunlight, high humidity, and low wind are some of the desired conditions.
+While there is no specific day when this may happen, some favorable conditions are needed.
+Bright sunlight, high humidity, and low wind are some of the desired requirements.
 This is why summer and spring are the most likely reasons for the nuptial flight.

 It is rare to see a single flying ant.
-You will most probably be faced by a large swarm.
+A large swarm will likely face you.
 This has been associated with increasing the chances of copulation.
-The good thing is that the flights last for a day or a few.
-The high number of insects coming out to mate over a short period of time is such a spectacle.
-In the UK, there are so many ants seen in a day that they have what is loosely called the ‘Flying Ant Day’ every year.
+The good thing is that the flights last a day or a few.
+The many insects coming out to mate quickly is such a spectacle.
+In the UK, so many ants are seen in a day that they have what is loosely called ‘Flying Ant Day’ every year.

 The flying ant is not a dangerous insect.
-The only thing on its head is mating and stinging is the last thing they want to do.
+The only thing on its head is mating; stinging is the last thing they want to do.
 However, if their crawling counterparts bite or sting, the alates will do the same if threatened.
-Also, the flying ant day attracts birds like seagulls that like to snack on these insects.
-These are the top reasons why you may want to get rid of the flying ant.
+Also, flying ant day attracts birds like seagulls that snack on these insects.
+These are the top reasons you may want to eliminate the flying ant.